21 Best Nonprofit Leadership Retreat Facilitators (2026)

 Third Plateau specialises in facilitation, convenings, and social impact strategy.
 They work with nonprofits, foundations, and coalitions to design and facilitate retreats that bring diverse stakeholders together around shared goals.
 Their expertise in multi-stakeholder convenings makes them valuable for complex collaborative initiatives.

-Best For.
-Coalitions, collaborative initiatives, and multi-stakeholder convenings requiring skilled facilitation.
+Best for: coalitions, collaborative initiatives, and multi-stakeholder convenings requiring skilled facilitation.

 18. Xanthus Consulting (Patricia McCowan)